deepaksood619/deepaksood619.github.io/docs/data-structures/hierarchical-data-structure/binary-search-tree.md

 12. **From line 28 to line 30**: We cover the node with both left and rightchildren.
 We get the node with the smallest value (the code is shown below) and set it to the value of the current node.
 Finish it by removing the smallest node.

 13. **Line 32**: If we find the node we are looking for, it needs to return True.
 From line 11 to line 31, we handle this case.
-So just return True and that's it.- To use the clear_node method: set the None value to all three attributes --- (value, left_child, and right_child)
+So just return True and that's it.- To use the clear_node method: set the None value to all three attributes---(value, left_child, and right_child)

 ```python
 def clear_node(self):